navin-moorthy/navin-moorthy.github.io/content/blog/today-i-learned/index.md

 **Brief Description:**

 - Worked on organizing some of my old experiments and improving them giving them a URL.
-- Had to how Mongo DB and Mongoose Works.
+- Had to recall Mongo DB and Mongoose Works.
 - Really amazed to see these projects getting organized that were sitting.

 **Links:**